davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Maybe we don’t need to mention decision points at all.
 The only crux of the proof is “forcing a decision” which is a bit different than the direction I was originally going.

 In fact, this may obviate the need to come up with properties above.
 Or, if we want to still have a set of yardsticks for measuring, FLP suggests a trio of properties, IIRC: termination, agreement, validity.
-But the coherence/no-decoherence, etc properties above were leading into a direction we’re not going
+But the coherence/no-decoherence, etc properties above were leading into a direction we’re not going.

+At least, I think validity is a better property than conflict resolution.
+But I think calling out no-decoherence is quite important.
+In FLP they hide it behind the statement “the output register is write-once” but that’s too subtle.
+Doesn’t mean it has to be a property though.

 ---